stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/imagesaveoptions/get_thresholdforfloydsteinbergdithering/_index.md

 ## ImageSaveOptions.get_ThresholdForFloydSteinbergDithering method

-Gets or sets the threshold that determines the value of the binarization error in the Floyd-Steinberg method. when ImageBinarizationMethod is ImageBinarizationMethod.FloydSteinbergDithering.
+Gets or sets the threshold that determines the value of the binarization error in the Floyd-Steinberg method. when [ImageBinarizationMethod](../imagebinarizationmethod/) is **ImageBinarizationMethod.FloydSteinbergDithering**.